-Research Interests: Anthropology of the State, Political Ecology, Multiculturalism, Anthropology of Development, Tourism Studies, Indigeneity, Borders and Frontiers, Multispecies Ethnography, Environmental History.
+Research Interests: Anthropology of the State, Conservation and Development, Climate Change, Tourism, Indigeneity, Borders and Frontiers, Multispecies Ethnography, Environmental History.

-Professor Suchismita Das’s current book project, titled, “Assembling Diversity: Conservation, Ethnopolitics and Bio-cultural Recognition on the Himalayan Frontier” aims to widen the scope of the analysis of multicultural recognition in India.
+This book project, based on her doctoral research, aims to widen the scope of the analysis of multicultural recognition in India.
 Drawing on 15 months of ethnographic fieldwork in Sikkim, she traces how ‘diversity’ is reimagined in the Anthropocene, when, with the rise of biodiversity conservation discourses, it is not only a social, but also an ecological good.
 As ethnic minorities hitch their cultural diversity to the valued biota of the region, thereby seeking validation as inter-species assemblages, the book evaluates the scope of this emergent multispecies recognition politics, and its impact on India’s motto of ‘unity in diversity’.

 Peer reviewed, single author: